josephwoodward/Serilog-Sinks-Loki/README.md

 ### Adding global labels

-Global labels can be added by implementing the `ILogLabelProvider` class:
+Global labels can be added by implementing the `ILogLabelProvider` class and passing the implementation to your Serilog Loki Sink configuration:

 ```csharp
 public class LogLabelProvider : ILogLabelProvider {